reductive-group/reductive-group.github.io/_posts/2026-02-28-Phonotactics.md

 An English syllable has 3 components: onset, vowel, and coda.
 All of the letters in an onset or coda are consonants.
 The longest onsets in English have 3 sounds, and the longest codas have 4.
 Not every syllable has any sounds in the onset or coda, but every syllable has a vowel.
 All together, we can say the structure of an English syllable is 3 optional consonants, followed by one obligatory vowel, and then 4 optional consonants:
 > (CCC)V(CCCC)

 Furthermore, the morphological patterns that allow 4 coda consonants only appear at the ends of words.
 So for finding syllable breaks, any time 4 or more consonants appear together some must fall on either side of the boundary.
-For example the sequence /kstr/ in “jockstrap” must be split over both syllables.
-Indeed, the rook spelling is “jockstrap\|jok·strap”
+For example the sequence /kstr/ in “jockstrap” must be split over two syllables.
+Indeed, the rook spelling is “jockstrap\|jok·strap”.

-In spoken English, it’s actually common to pronounce some syllables without articulating a vowel.
+In spoken English, it’s common to pronounce some syllables without articulating a vowel.
 In unstressed syllables, the consonants /m/, /n/, and /l/ can all be pronounced *syllabically* in place of a vowel.
 For instance, when saying the word “girdle”, the /d/ sound is released laterally, meaning that the /l/ sound begins directly aftwerwards without a vowel in between.
-In rook script, a syllabic consonant is always written as ə followed by the consonant, so we have “girdle\|gərd·əl”.
+In rook script, a syllabic consonant is always written as ə followed by the consonant, so we have for example “girdle\|gərd·əl”.

 Relatedly, the sound combination /əɹ/ is often realized as a single sound, but I view that sound as a vowel rather than a syllabic consonant.
 It is also always spelled with ə in rook script, for instance “after\|aft·ər”.

 ## Onset and coda constraints

 The /ŋ/ sound does not appear in onsets.
 The sounds /h/, /w/, and /y/ do not appear in codas.
-Two examples of words where these sounds appear in the middle are “singer\|siing·ər” and “cahoots\|kə·huuts”.
+Two examples of words where this constraint guides boundary placement are the words “singing\|siing·iing” and “cahoots\|kə·huuts”.
+The theoretical syllables “ngiing” and “kəh” are invalid, leaving only one possible position for the syllable boundary.

 ## Voicing assimilation